mike-weng/VirtualTourist/README.md

 I have utilized many different technologies including Core Data, Networking, MapKit,Grand Central Dispatch, Multithreading, Model View Controller (MVC), Asynchronous & Concurrent Multithreading

+The main concept I learned from this project is to utilize Core Data to persist data in the app.
+This is a very useful functionality that allows fast access of data and efficient cache.
+I exploited both NSUserDefaults and CoreDataManager to persist my Model data.

+Core Data is a framework that you use to manage the model layer objects in your application.
+It provides generalized and automated solutions to common tasks associated with object life cycle and object graph management, including persistence.

 ## Installation

 1. git clone https://github.com/mmmk84512/VirtualTourist